rollup/rollup/docs/00-introduction.md

 #### Publishing ES Modules

 To make sure your ES modules are immediately usable by tools that work with CommonJS such as Node.js and webpack, you can use Rollup to compile to UMD or CommonJS format, and then point to that compiled version with the `main` property in your `package.json` file.
-If your `package.json` file also has a `module` field, ESM-aware tools like Rollup and [webpack 2+](https://webpack.js.org/) will [import the ES module version](https://github.com/rollup/rollup/wiki/pkg.module) directly.
+If your `package.json` file also has a `module` field, ES-module-aware tools like Rollup and [webpack 2+](https://webpack.js.org/) will [import the ES module version](https://github.com/rollup/rollup/wiki/pkg.module) directly.